dxwu2/dwu362.github.io/index.markdown

 | RBF         | 0.859 |

-## Methods
-### Data Preprocessing
-- Initially perform PCA (or incremental) to reduce dimensionality of dataset and extract the most relevant features that maximize variance in the data.
-- Normalize data and split into training and testing sets (8:2) for cross validation.
-The validation set will be a subset of the training set.
+# Future Goals

 ### Supervised Methods
 - K-nearest neighbors as a starting point for classification of smaller samples of our dataset, but we anticipate scaling it will be impractical for the entire dataset.
-- Support vector machine has been one of the most ubiquitous classifiers for music classification.
-As SVMs are a binary classifier, we will utilize a radial basis function (RBF) kernel to enlarge the feature space.
 - Gaussian naïve bayes, random forest, decision trees

 ### Unsupervised Methods